psychogun/psychogun.github.io/docs/linux/Installation-of-UniFi-Video-on-Ubuntu.md

 ## Getting started

-It's a real pain in the butt to find the latest version of the `unifi-video` software, as it has been removed from the download site [https://www.ui.com/download/unifi-video/](https://www.ui.com/download/unifi-video/) / ([https://www.reddit.com/r/Ubiquiti/comments/l94er8/does_anyone_know_where_i_can_download_unifi_video/](https://www.reddit.com/r/Ubiquiti/comments/l94er8/does_anyone_know_where_i_can_download_unifi_video/)
+It was a  real pain in the butt to find the latest version of the `unifi-video` software, as it has been removed from the download site [https://www.ui.com/download/unifi-video/](https://www.ui.com/download/unifi-video/) / [https://www.reddit.com/r/Ubiquiti/comments/l94er8/does_anyone_know_where_i_can_download_unifi_video/](https://www.reddit.com/r/Ubiquiti/comments/l94er8/does_anyone_know_where_i_can_download_unifi_video/)

- Ubiquiti has stopped developing UniFi-Video products, and people are forced to use UniFi-Protect instead on dedicated hardware from Ubiquiti.
+ Ubiquiti has stopped developing UniFi-Video products, and people are forced to use UniFi-Protect instead which works only on dedicated hardware from Ubiquiti.
 A shame, really - as the comments do show [https://community.ui.com/questions/UniFi-Video-Products-End-of-Life-Announcement/dc529d39-0e58-43cc-96f0-8f0eed0d002c](https://community.ui.com/questions/UniFi-Video-Products-End-of-Life-Announcement/dc529d39-0e58-43cc-96f0-8f0eed0d002c).

 However, I've found some downloads which should be appropriate for our manual installation: